-Biologically Appropriate Raw Food, or ‘BARF’ for short, is a complete and balanced raw diet for dogs which consists of raw meat, offal, raw bones and vegetables - and contains the full complement of essential healthy vitamins, minerals and natural oils they need.
+Biologically Appropriate Raw Food, or ‘BARF’ for short, is a complete and balanced raw diet for cats and dogs which consists of raw meat, offal, raw bones and vegetables - and contains the full complement of essential healthy vitamins, minerals and natural oils they need.
 What they would eat in the wild - meat, bones, bits of vegetation - is what they are built to consume and digest.
 Fresh raw food is as close to this natural diet as possible and is therefore easy on their digestive system.

 Some of the most obvious benefits to raw feeding include improved digestion, better weight management, healthier skin and coat, better teeth and gums, calmer happier dogs and smaller, less odorous poos that biodegrades quickly.